Back to DWU AI Articles

 Implications

 Airport boards and finance teams face multiple, sometimes competing priorities: keeping airline rates competitive, maintaining infrastructure quality, managing debt service, and generating non-aeronautical revenue.
-Understanding the three-dimensional nature of airport finance helps stakeholders understand the complexities involved in rate-setting decisions and long-term financial planning.
+Understanding the three-dimensional nature of airport finance provides context for rate-setting decisions and long-term financial planning.

 2. Revenues—Three Dimensions